 Clicking the Apply button will create a shape based on the settings you have chosen.
-You can make edits to the different parameters that control the function and continue to hit Apply to update the current component until you are happy with it.
+You can make edits to the different

 Clicking the Start New Component button will create a component based on the current applied settings and deselect all the vectors to allow you to start the selection process to make a new component.
 The Component will be added to the Component Tree but the software will stay within the form so you will not see this until you have finished creating shapes with this function and hit the Close button.